andreaswitzen/4X-Demo/README.md

 A small demo 4X strategy game made in Unity in 2021-2022.

 Features:
-- Turn-based 4X gameplay against a simple AI opponent.
+- Turn-based 4X gameplay facing a simple AI opponent.
 - A tutorial system and dynamic user interface that teaches you how to play.
 - A test mode that lets you watch the AI play itself.